Diagnosing and dealing with the 'new British disease'

 It is important that these issues are addressed.
 Not only does a lack of consensus hinder research progress but, as we shall discuss, it may also indirectly contribute to rates of binge drinking.

-Binge drinking interventions
+Binge drinking interventions in the UK

 A range of approaches have been suggested to reduce binge drinking and the consequent harm in the UK, such as changes to taxation, changes to alcohol licensing legislation and the use of safety glass to reduce injuries in fights (for a review see Plant & Plant, 2006).
 Amongst these varied responses have been public health interventions, such as the recent ‘Alcohol: Know Your Limits’ campaign from the NHS and the Home Office (www.knowyourlimits.gov.uk).